tahoe-lafs/tahoe-lafs/docs/proposed/magic-folder/remote-to-local-sync.rst

-123456+: All designs have the property that a recursive add-lease operation starting from the parent Tahoe-LAFS DMD will find all of the files and directories used in the Magic Folder representation.
+123456+: All designs have the property that a recursive add-lease operation starting from a *collective directory* containing all of the client DMDs, will find all of the files and directories used in the Magic Folder representation.
 Therefore the representation is compatible with `garbage collection`_, even when a pre-Magic-Folder client does the lease marking.

 .. _`garbage collection`: https://tahoe-lafs.org/trac/tahoe-lafs/browser/trunk/docs/garbage-collection.rst